Homemade Spiced Sugared Cranberries

 - Let dry for 1 hour before proceeding (this allows the cranberries to get sticky).

 - Add the ¾ cup granulated sugar to a shallow bowl (I like to use a pie dish).
 Roll the cranberries in batches in the granulated sugar until well coated and then transfer back to the wire rack.

 - Let dry again for about 1 to 2 hours.

 - Store in an airtight container in the refrigerator for up to one week.

-Also, save that simple syrup!
-It’s fantastic in holiday drinks!
-Store in the refrigerator.
+Save the simple syrup - it’s fantastic in holiday drinks.
+Store in an airtight container in the refrigerator.